 Data security has always been fundamental to corporate risk management.
 Today, however, the corporate network perimeter cannot prevent data from transferring offsite, so traditional approaches to data security fall flat.
+As highlighted in the Federal data security strategy, developing a comprehensive, accurate approach to categorizing and tagging data will be challenging for many agencies.

-By contrast, Netskope Intelligent SSE helps security professionals understand how their organization collects, transmits, stores, and shares data across SaaS, IaaS, and internally developed applications.
+By contrast, Netskope GovCloud helps security professionals understand how their organization collects, transmits, stores, and shares data across SaaS, IaaS, and internally developed applications.
 They can answer questions such as: Where is our data flowing, and within which apps?
 What are the risk profiles of users attempting to move data?
 What devices are they using, and on what networks?
 When an employee departs, the security team can assess that individual's data movement and application usage over the prior few months.
 And when SaaS applications are updated, security can see whether those changes resulted in any new data paths or transactions.

-Netskope Intelligent SSE provides instance awareness for more than 450 applications, which enables the security team to understand whether data resides in a company instance of an application or a personal instance of the same application.
-This gives Netskope Intelligent SSE insight into any user attempts to exfiltrate data.
-For example, while legacy controls might allow users to move sensitive data from the company's Google Workspace into their own personal Workspace environment, Netskope Intelligent SSE understands the difference and can provide real-time coaching or simply prevent the exfiltration.
+Netskope GovCloud provides instance awareness for more than 450 applications, which enables the security team to understand whether data resides in a company instance of an application or a personal instance of the same application.
+This gives Netskope GovCloud insight into any user attempts to exfiltrate data.
+For example, while legacy controls might allow users to move sensitive data from the organization's Google Workspace into their own personal Workspace environment, Netskope GovCloud understands the difference and can provide real-time coaching or simply prevent the exfiltration.

-For applications that do not support instance awareness, identity mapping in Netskope Intelligent SSE can map company and personal logins to distinguish which application tenant a user is working in.
+For applications that do not support instance awareness, identity mapping in Netskope GovCloud can map company and personal logins to distinguish which application tenant a user is working in.